-Where the reliability of assets is mission critical, the implementation of preventative maintenance strategies proves more cost-effective and efficient than corrective maintenance.
-The implementation of optimized and predictive strategies in particular, a multiplier of these benefits.
+Where the reliability of assets is mission-critical, the implementation of preventative maintenance strategies proves more cost-effective and efficient than corrective maintenance.
+The implementation of optimized and predictive strategies, in particular, is a multiplier of these benefits.

 - Predicting remaining useful lifetime

 - Predicting failure within a given time window

 Partnering with a SouthEast Asian industrial chemicals manufacturer, The AI & Analytics Engine was able to predict failure within a given time frame by identifying the condition parameters that led to a recurring machinery ‘jam’ and alert the engineers with enough lead time to rectify conditions and reduce the impact to the business.

 For other relevant use cases, check out our article on the Top 18 essential AI Use Cases in Leading Industries!

 Predictive maintenance is a critical process for any industrial business and enables continuous, automated monitoring and just-in-time maintenance.
 This prevents potential downtime and costs caused by a reduction in productivity.
 Continuous Predictive maintenance also reduces unplanned reactive or corrective maintenance and reduces the cost associated with traditional preventive maintenance.
 Traditional preventive maintenance processes are often highly manual and require worst-case assumptions about equipment lifespans - This results in inefficiencies.
 Machine learning can assist in optimizing and automating some of these processes, increasing their efficacy and efficiency.

 Productivity continues to rise due to modern machines.
 These machines are often highly complex and represent significant investments.
 Investments that are justified by their continued productivity.

 Knowing ahead of time when an asset will fail avoids unplanned downtimes and broken assets.
 On average, predictive maintenance increases productivity by 25%, reduces breakdowns by 70% and lowers maintenance costs by 25%